al1e/linux-init/README.md

 profile="${ONETERM_PROFILE:-"$(hostname)"}"

 if ! sway-do-tool "$title"; then
-    logger -t "oneterminal" "Didn't find a terminal $title so starting a terminal" logger -t "oneterminal" "and attaching a session ${sessionname}" logger -t "oneterminal" "if it exists else created with script ${script}." alacritty --title "${title}" --command bash -c "tmux new-session -A -s ${sessionname} ${script}" else
+    rgr-logger -t "oneterminal" "Didn't find a terminal $title so starting a terminal" if tmux has-session -t "${sessionname}"; then
+        rgr-logger -t "oneterminal" "and attaching a session ${sessionname}" else
+        rgr-logger -t "oneterminal" "creating ${sessionname} with script ${script}." fi
+    alacritty --title "${title}" --command bash -c "tmux new-session -A -s ${sessionname} ${script}" else
-    logger -t "oneterminal" "Found an existing terminal $title." if ! tmux has-session -t  "${sessionname}"; then logger -t "oneterminal" "It wasnt attached to session ${sessionname} so attaching it." tmux attach -t "${sessionname}"
+    rgr-logger -t "oneterminal" "Found an existing terminal $title." if ! tmux has-session -t  "${sessionname}"; then rgr-logger -t "oneterminal" "It wasnt attached to session ${sessionname} so attaching it." tmux attach -t "${sessionname}"
     else
-        logger -t "oneterminal" "It was already attched to session ${sessionname}" fi fi exit 0
+        rgr-logger -t "oneterminal" "It was already attached to session ${sessionname}" fi fi exit 0